KrivosheevNikita/CppTaskManagerAPI/README.md

 # Task Manager API
 Task Manager API is a C++ RESTful API for task management built using C++ and Crow framework.
 It uses PostgreSQL as a database and Redis as a cache.
 Authorization using a JWT token is used.
 Passwords in the database are stored in hashed form.
-Task Manager API allows users to create, update, view, and delete tasks, add tags for organization and filtering.
+Task Manager API allows users to create, update, view, and delete tasks, add tags for organization and filtering, manage comments for tasks.
 ## Features

 - User registration and login with token-based authentication (JWT)
 - Create, update, delete, and view tasks
 - Add tags to tasks
 - Get all tasks associated with a specific user
+- Add, update, delete and view comments for tasks
 ## Technology Stack

 - C++